 19 Day Classic New Zealand Wine Trail

-The 19 Day Classic New Zealand Wine Trail takes you through four major wine growing regions, Queenstown, Marlborough, Wairarapa and Hawke's Bay providing you with the opportunity to enjoy local wine specialties as well as compare the subtleties of regional variations along with amazing sightseeing en route and a few special surprises included along the way.
+Visit the four major wine growing regions of New Zealand - Queenstown, Marlborough, Wairarapa and Hawke's Bay.
+Enjoy local wine specialties as well as compareing the subtleties of regional variations along with amazing sightseeing en route and a few special surprises included along the way.

 |Tour Type:||Self Drive Tours|

 |Rental vehicle of your choice|

 |3 nights in majestic Queenstown & Auckland and lot's of 2 night stopovers for a relaxing self drive itinerary|

 |Enjoy a day of wine and olive tasting at three vineyards and an olive grove on Waiheke Island|

 |Full day guided tour Matakana Coast Wine Country|

 |Full day guided wine tours in Hawkes Bay, Martinborough and Queenstown|